AlexEidt/Vidio/README.md

 	FPS         float64         // Frames per second.
 Default 25
 	Quality     float64         // If bitrate not given, use quality instead.
 Must be between 0 and 1.
 0:best, 1:worst
 	Codec       string          // Codec for video.
 Default libx264 Audio       string          // File path for audio for the video.
-If no audio, audio="".
-	AudioCodec  string          // Codec for audio.
+If no audio, audio="" AudioCodec  string          // Codec for audio.
 Default aac }
 ```